4 min read

 My pet theory for uv’s somewhat leisurely rise to Python stardom is its one sentence tagline, which the Astral team use on uv’s Github page and on its website.

-”An extremely fast Python package and project manager, written in Rust.”
+An extremely fast Python package and project manager, written in Rust.

 Yes, uv is fast.
 Really fast.
 When your CI/CD pipeline drops from 5 minutes to 30 seconds and when your Docker builds shrink, speed like this actually matters.
 And this does have a compounding effect when it’s used day-to-day.
 But even then, speed isn’t quite the main appeal of uv for me, and I suspect it’s not the appeal of uv for most Python developers who use it, nor ‘would-be’ uv converts.

-Yes, uv is also made in Rust.
-But again, what is this supposed to add?
-While I’m sure this matters to Rustaceans, Python users aren’t going to get hung up on what language their developer tools are built with.
-They just want it to not be terrible.
+The rest of the description also falls a little flat.
+Yes, uv is also a “package and project manager”, and it’s also written in Rust.
+But what does this add?
+While I’m sure this matters to the Rust community, Python developers aren’t getting hung up on what language their developer tools are built with.
+They just want a good tool.

 The Real Problem uv Solves

 The fundamental problem uv solves - and where it should focus its messaging - is tool sprawl.
-Python workflows used to be a Frankenstein’s monster of different tools, each with their own configuration files and their own ways of breaking. uv isn’t just a package manager — it’s a complete Python toolchain replacement.
+Python workflows used to be a Frankenstein’s monster of different tools, each with their own configuration files and their own ways of breaking.

-• Package management: Replaces pip, pip-tools, pipenv
+• Package management: Replaces pip, pip-tools, pipenv, poetry

 • Virtual environments: Replaces venv, virtualenv, conda